nukopian/DBIx-Squirrel/README.md

 # DESCRIPTION

-The `DBIx::Squirrel` package extends the `DBI`, offering a few useful conveniences over and above what its venerable ancestor already provides.
+The `DBIx::Squirrel` package extends the `DBI`, by providing a few extra conveniences that are subtle and additive in nature, and, hopefully, quite useful.

-The enhancements provided by `DBIx::Squirrel` are subtle, and they are additive in nature.

 ## Importing the package

-Simply use the package as you would any other:
+In the simplest case, just import the package as you would any other:

     use DBIx::Squirrel;

-Any symbols and tags imported from the DBI can still be requested via DBIx::Squirrel:
+Any symbols and tags that you would typically import from the `DBI` can also be requested via `DBIx::Squirrel`:

-    use DBIx::Squirrel DBI-IMPORTS;
+    use DBIx::Squirrel DBI-IMPORT-LIST;

-You can also have DBIx::Squirrel create and import database object helpers during your script's compile-phase:
+If required (and in addition to any `DBI` imports), `DBIx::Squirrel` can create and import Database Object Helper functions for you:

     use DBIx::Squirrel database_object=>NAME;
     use DBIx::Squirrel database_objects=>[NAMES];

-Helpers serve simply as syntactic sugar, providing standardised polymorphic functions that may be associated during runtime with connections, statements and/or iterators, and then used to address the underlying objects.

-DBI imports and database object helpers can be included in the same `use` clause.

-- Example 1:

-        use DBIx::Squirrel database_objects=>['db', 'artists', 'artist'];
+### Database Object Helper Functions

+A database object helper is nothing more than a standard function providing some syntactic sugar in the form of a polymorphic interface for interacting with database entities such as database connections, statements and iterators.

+While it is not absolutely necessary to use them—you could just as easily use scalar references—helper functions do possess the advantage of being shared more easily among package namespaces than, say, lexical variables.

+Helper semantics deal with three common types of interaction:

+- **Establishing an association**

+    Before it can be used, a helper must first be associated with a database entity.
+This accomplished by passing the function single argument: a reference to the associated object.

+    Once established, associations are _sticky_ and cannot easily be undone.
+    You should take care to create them once only, in a sensible place.

+    Use Perl's standard importing mechanisms (as shown above) to share associations among different package namespaces.

+- **Resolving an association**

+    Fetching the reference to the associated database object is accomplished by calling the helper function without any arguments.

+    When no association exists in this scenario, a helper returns `undef`.

+- **Addressing an association**

+    Addressing an association amounts to doing something meaningful with it.

+    We do this by calling the helper function with one or more arguments.
+Once associated with a database object, a helper function will any arguments that are passed to it and send a version of these to the database object method that imbues meaning to the interaction.

+    Meaning in this context is determined by the type of association:

+    - for a database connection, a statement is prepared using the `prepare` method;
+    - for statements and iterators, these are executed with the `execute` and `iterate` methods respectively.

+    Clearly there is a paradox here, and it centres around statements expect no bind-values.

+    Optionally, you may enclose any arguments inside anonymous array or hash.
+In order to coerce the helper into performing the execution, you are allowed to pass an empty array reference (`[]`) or hash reference (`{}`), or resolve the association and call the relevant method manually.

+#### Examples

+1. Let us do a full worked example.
+We will connect to a database, create and work with two result sets, one of which expects a single bind-value.
+Some concepts will be expanded upon later, but it might be helpful to dip a toe in the water ahead of time:

+        use DBIx::Squirrel database_objects => [ qw/db artists artist/ ];

-        # Associate the "db" helper with a database connection
+        # Associate helper ("db") with our database connection:

-        @connection_args = ( 'dbi:SQLite:dbname=chinook.db', '', '', {
+        @connect_args = ( 'dbi:SQLite:dbname=chinook.db', '', '', { sqlite_unicode => 1 } );
-                AutoCommit     => 0,
-                PrintError     => 0,
-                RaiseError     => 1,
-                sqlite_unicode => 1,
-            },
-        );
+        db( DBIx::Squirrel->connect(@connection_args) );

-        db @connection_args;

-        # Associate the "artists" and "artist" helpers with their result sets,
+        # Resolve the database connection helper ("db"), using it to
-        # and then do something with the results:
+        # associate helpers ("artist" and "artists") with different

-        artists db->results('SELECT * FROM artists');
+        # result sets:

-        artist  db->results('SELECT * FROM artists WHERE Name=?
-LIMIT 1');
+        artist( db->results('SELECT * FROM artists WHERE Name=?
+LIMIT 1') );

-        print $_->Name, "\n" while artists->next;
+        artists( db->results('SELECT * FROM artists') );

+        # Address the helper ("artist"), passing it a bind-value, to get
+        # the ArtistId of the artist whose name is "Aerosmith".
+        #
+        # We could have called "next" to get the only matching record, but by
+        # calling "single" (or "first") we can ensure that there are no warnings
+        # about dangling active statements emitted when we disconnect from the
+        # database.

         print artist('Aerosmith')->single->ArtistId, "\n";

+        # Iterate over the "artists" result set, printing the Name-column for
+        # each artist:

+        while ( artists->next ) {
+            print $_->Name, "\n";
+        };

 ## Database connection